kdnelson/Responsive.Flutter/README.md

      |-->HomeResponsiveWidget (SL)  It replicates the same for all pages attached to menu drawer)
          |-->RB (Entering the Responsive Block, under Widgets/Responsive)
 	      |--> builder returns ViewModelBuilder<HomeViewModel>.reactive()
-	           |--> Call the appropriate widget of 4 choices ie. MobileMenuHomePortraitWidget
+	           |--> Call the appropriate widget of 4 choices. for example: MobileMenuHomePortraitWidget
 		        |--> HomeDrawerWidget    AND    |--> MobileHomePortraitWidget extends BaseViewModelProviderWidget<HomeViewModel>
 			     |-->RB			    (allows for more child widgets bound to the HomeViewModel, just extend
 			         |--> Call the appropriate     BaseViewModelProviderWidget<HomeViewModel> as it's parent did.)